 i) The Company aims to present a clear and balanced assessment of the Company's financial position and future prospects that extends to the interim and price-sensitive information and other relevant reports submitted to the regulators.

-ii) The Directors shall ensure that the financial statements are prepared so as to give a true and fair view of the current financial status of the Company in accordance with the Malaysian Financial Reporting Standards, Financial Reporting Standards and provisions of the Companies Act, 1965.
+iv) The Directors shall ensure that the financial statements are prepared so as to give a true and fair view of the current financial status of the Company in accordance with the Malaysian Financial Reporting Standards, Financial Reporting Standards and provisions of the Companies Act, 2016

 9.2 Company Auditors